Yellowtail Kingfish, Seriola lalandi Valenciennes 1833

 Distribution

-Circumglobal on the continental shelf in subtropical and temperate seas.
-In Australian waters, Yellowtail Kingfish are known from the Capricorn Group, Queensland, around southern Australia, to about Shark Bay, Western Australia, inclduing southeastern Tasmania.
-The species is common around Lord Howe Island region and Norfolk Island in the Tasman Sea.
+Capricorn Group, Great Barrier Reef, Queensland, around southern Australia, to about Shark Bay, Western Australia, including southeastern Tasmania.
+The species is common in the Lord Howe Province and around Norfolk Island in the Tasman Sea.

 Yellowtail Kingfish are pelagic or benthopelagic in coastal, inshore and offshore waters usually in depths between 0-50 m, although they have been taken below 300 metres.
 Adults often form large shoals around deep reefs and rocky outcrops in coastal areas and around pinnacles and offshore islands.
 They are also found in bays and harbours around jetties and pylons.